Skip to main content

 Excel COUNT

-To count all types of cells (date-time, string, numerical), you need to use the COUNTA() formula.
+To count all types of cells (date-time, string, numerical), you need to use the COUNTA() function.

-The COUNTA() formula does not count missing values.
+The COUNTA() function does not count missing values.
 For blank cells, use COUNTBLANK().

-In the beginning, we learned to add power using “^”, which is not an efficient way of applying power to a cell.
-Instead, we recommended using the POWER() formula to square, cube, or apply any raise to power to your cell.
+In the beginning, we learned to add power using ^, which is an alternative to the POWER() function.
+Use either x^y or POWER(x,y); POWER can be clearer in nested formulas to square, cube, or apply any raise to power to your cell.

-In our case, we have divided D2 by 100 to get height in meters and squared it by using the POWER formula with the second argument as 2.
+In our case, we have divided D2 by 100 to get height in meters and squared it by using the POWER() function with the second argument as 2.

 =POWER(D2/100,2)